 Going to court

 As a witness or victim of a crime, you may be asked to give evidence in court.
-This isn’t as daunting as it sounds, after all, you’ve done nothing wrong.

 We’ll introduce you to a member of the Witness Care Unit, a team within Hampshire Constabulary.